BlackButterfli/group6_project/README.md

 Contributions are welcome!

 Acknowledgements:
 **Sapir Mardan** developed the Python and Bash scripts for the program structure and execution.
 She also authored the README and the macOS manual, ensuring macOS compatibility.

-**Angela Hsu** created the BLAST code and ensured Windows compatibility.
+**Angela Hsu** created developed Bash scripts, insights on running BLAST and ensured Windows compatibility.

 **Nicole Flores** and **Matthew Raj** provided valuable assistance throughout various sections of this project not presented here.
 Their help is greatly appreciated.